astralfrontier/chaosfrontier-org-wiki/cct.md

 # Examples

 The video game series "Legacy of Kain" is set in a world called "[Nosgoth](https://legacyofkain.fandom.com/wiki/Nosgoth)".
 How could we arrive at that?
 Let's write our premise: "This is a game about moody vampires".
 Through Drift, we can restate that as "this is a game about Gothic Nosferatu".
-By Splitting and Remixing, we can get GOTHic NOSferatu, and eventually "Nosgoth".
+By Splitting and Shuffling, we can get GOTHic NOSferatu, and eventually "Nosgoth".

 Have you noticed that the setting for the "Dragon Age" video game series is Thedas?
 [THE Dragon Age Setting](https://www.gamespot.com/articles/dragon-age-thedas-just-stands-for-the-dragon-age-setting/1100-6499396/)?